browndarwin231-Tech/Darwin-SPF-Email-Authentication-SOC-Investigation/README.md

 ---

-## Recommended Response Actions
+# Recommended Response Actions

 * Quarantine the suspicious email.
 * Search the SIEM for additional activity involving the source IP.
 * Identify other users who may have received similar messages.
-* Review email headers for SPF, DKIM, and DMARC results.
+* Review complete email headers for SPF, DKIM, and DMARC results.
 * Extract and investigate URLs, domains, and attachments.
+* Search proxy, DNS, endpoint, and email-security telemetry for related indicators.
 * Block or monitor malicious indicators according to organizational policy.
-* Document the investigation in the incident management system.
+* Document findings in the incident management system.
 * Escalate the incident if additional signs of compromise are discovered.

 ---

-## MITRE ATT&CK Mapping
+# MITRE ATT&CK Mapping

-### T1566 - Phishing
+## T1566 - Phishing

-Adversaries may send malicious emails in an attempt to gain initial access or convince users to interact with malicious content.
+Adversaries may use phishing emails to gain initial access or convince users to interact with malicious links, attachments, or other content.

-### T1036 - Masquerading
+## T1036 - Masquerading

-Adversaries may attempt to impersonate trusted organizations or users to make malicious activity appear legitimate.
+Adversaries may impersonate trusted organizations, services, or users to make malicious activity appear legitimate.

 ---

-## Investigation Workflow
+# Investigation Workflow

 ```text
 Suspicious Email Reported